Set your preferences for cookies below.

 While we have in place due diligence systems which facilitate the protection, respect and remedy of human rights, we are committed to actions beyond compliance which drive better working conditions outcomes and ensure human rights for the people that make our products.

-of own-brand factories have participated in training programmes
+of workers in our Tier 1 own brand factories have participated in ethical trade training

 brands meeting GFG’s human rights standards for brands